-A discarded cigarette is the cause of Saturday night's fire at Edison Elementary school in Edison, N.J.
+A discarded cigarette is the cause of Saturday night’s fire at Edison Elementary school.

-WABC reports that custodian, 48-year-old Jerome Higgins, has been charged for smoking in a public school, which later caused a fire, destroying Edison Elementary.
+ABC News reports that custodian, 48-year-old Jerome Higgins, has been charged for smoking in a public school, which later caused a fire, destroying New Jersey’s Edison Elementary.

-Higgins threw out the rest of his cigarette into his office trash can, which caused the fire that spread through the school around 8 p.m.
+Higgins discarded the rest of his cigarette into his office trash can, which caused the fire that spread through the school around 8 p.m.
 Saturday night.

 Smoking is banned in all public schools in New Jersey.